 In Jan.
 2008, Crehore took part in the "Deep Pop" Show at Iona College

 (New Rochelle, NY).
-In February, Pressure Printing released one of her paintings
+In February, Pressure Printing released her Banana Eater painting

 as a limited edition framed print.
 In the summer of 2008, she exhibited seven paintings at